Category Archives: 2019 Films

 Terrence Malick returns to the big screen with A Hidden Life (2019), a lavish, sprawling beauty with a more structured plot than many of his other films.

 A peaceful peasant farmer, Franz Jägerstätter (August Diehl), lives a quiet life with his wife, Fani (Valerie Pachner), in rural Austria.
-Over the years they welcome three daughters and exist in the idyllic village, popular and well-liked by the townspeople.
-Their beautiful life soon turns ugly when the German army recruits Franz for basic training.
+Over the years, they welcomed three daughters and lived in the idyllic village, popular and well-liked by the townspeople.

-Events escalate when he refuses to take a loyalty oath to Hitler, wanting nothing to do with a war he does not support nor with those who align themselves with the dictator.
+Events escalate when he refuses to take a loyalty oath to Hitler, wanting nothing to do with a war he does not support, nor with those who align themselves with the dictator.

 This leads to many conflicts for Franz and his family as they face the wrath of once kindly neighbors, and the vicious Nazis.

 Despite the camerawork, A Hidden Life is not an easy watch, but it is an important one.
 The film is rich with meaning, texture, and substance.
-You get the feeling you are watching something of worth and that means something.
+You get the feeling you are watching something of worth, and that means something.

-The film is not a work of fiction and the realism is quite powerful.
 To imagine a man like Franz sticking to his values and beliefs in the face of death and peril in real life is astonishing and sobering.
 Malick does not do glossy or downplay the ordeals that Franz endures in the hideous German prisons.

 Treated barely better than Jews were in concentration camps, he was nonetheless mocked, humiliated, and eventually executed.

 When Franz is repeatedly advised by a local priest and others to merely take the oath and not mean a word of it, Franz cannot do it.
-I was left wondering how many other German and Austrian people pretended to support Hitler to save him from death but did not.
-I couldn’t find any studies.
+I was left wondering how many other German and Austrian people pretended to support Hitler to save him from death, but did not.

 The comparisons to the horrific conditions in the United States present day with a wannabe dictator in the White House are sobering.

 Oh, how I wish A Hidden Life had a different title, though.
-Not exactly one that rolls off the tongue it took me days to remember what the title was.
+Not exactly one that rolls off the tongue, it took me days to remember what the title was.

 I kept confusing it with A Better Life (2011), a completely different type of film with a similar name.
-Something a bit more dynamic would have been preferred though I get why the word “life” was included.
+Something a bit more dynamic would have been preferred, though I get why the word “life” was included.
 It’s such a profound word.
 The correlation of titles with The Tree of Life (2011) does make sense.

 Malick does it again, offering another left-of-center production that goes against the grain compared to most modern cinema.
 World War II films are a dime a dozen, but this film stands out for its beauty and characterization.

-Independent Spirit Award Nominations: Best Director-Terrence Malick
+Independent Spirit Award Nominations: Best Director- Terrence Malick

 Uncut Gems-2019